BaskovicP/whaBotScript/README.md

 Other functions were added when they were needed.
 This is a BEGINNER friendly repository as I am using it to learn GIT.
 Any contribution is welcome.

 ![alt text](/programWorkflow.jpg)

+If you want to try the program out please download the repository and paste it somewhere.
+Try to keep the folder structure the same or the program may not work as intended.